-Specializations recognize companies that earn Partner status and demonstrate increased performance and product expertise in AdWords products.
-These specializations are displayed on the company profiles in Google Partner Search results and on the Partner badges.
+Specializations recognize companies that earn Partner status and demonstrate increased performance and product expertise in Google Ads products.
+These specializations are displayed on company profiles and on the Partner badges.
 You can use specializations to help win business and differentiate yourself in the market based on your company's specific skills.

 How to earn specializations

 Specializations are given based on criteria including certifications, spend, and company performance in the specialization product area.

 Read on to learn more about each criteria.